Consulting with a Conscience™

 Microsoft Active Directory (AD) is a core Windows Server technology.
 It works as a centralized directory service for managing user identities, devices, and access permissions across an entire Windows domain network.

 One of the primary functions of Active Directory is managing user identities.
 It stores information about users, including usernames, passwords, and contact details.
-Active Directory also plays a vital role in managing devices within a network, by enabling administrators to register and organize devices.
+Active Directory also plays a vital role in managing devices within a network by enabling administrators to register and organize devices.

 Why Identity and Access Management is Important?